NOISE AND DUST POLLUTION

 Despite the health risks cited by Toronto Public Health, Toronto’s Noise Bylaw allows unlimited, unsafe noise levels for construction and mechanized gardening equipment in residential neighbourhoods (refer to the Noise Bylaw for details).

-Toronto’s Municipal Licensing Standards Division (MLS) is responsible for the Noise Bylaw and investigates complaints.
-Toronto’s Noise Bylaw came into effect in 2019.
+Toronto’s Municipal Licensing Standards Division (MLS) oversees the Noise Bylaw and investigates complaints.
 One of the Bylaw’s weaknesses is that it does not specify decibel limits for construction, mechanized lawn care equipment, or amplified sound levels in parks.
-The 2019 Noise Bylaw did not fully address concerns identified in the 2017 Toronto Public Health’s report, How Loud Is Too Loud?
-The noise situation was exacerbated when the Province extended construction hours to allow construction between 6 a.m. and 10 p.m. seven days a week, until September 2021.
+The 2024 Noise Bylaw did not fully address concerns identified in the 2017 Toronto Public Health’s report, How Loud Is Too Loud?

 ABATEMENT MEASURES